-The Madrid metro is indispensable to the tourist in Madrid — the perfect way to avoid the city's endless traffic congestion.
-On your first day in the city, I'd recommend using a Hop-On-Hop-Off Sightseeing Tour Bus, but after that the metro should be your preferred mode of transport.
-It runs until 1am, after which night buses run along the same routes as the metro.
+The Madrid metro is indispensable to the tourist in Madrid and the perfect way to avoid the city's endless traffic congestion.
+On your first day in the city, we'd recommend using a Hop-On-Hop-Off Sightseeing Tour Bus, but after that, the metro should be your preferred mode of transport.
+It runs until 1 A.M. after which night buses run along the same routes as the metro.

-There are a several ticket types available, be sure to buy the right one.
+There are multi-ticket types available, be sure to buy the right one.